 Where: Big Cottonwood Canyon, nine miles east of the Salt Lake Valley Length: 1.4 miles out and back Duration: 1 to 2 hours

-Doughnut Falls is well-known by local hikers, but rarely seen by visitors.
+Doughnut Falls is well-known by local hikers, but rarely seen by visitors to SLC.
 It’s an intriguing sight — a unique waterfall that plunges through a hole in the rock and into a grotto before cascading down the rock drainage below.
-It’s a short hike that even small children can accomplish and enjoy, but keep them close at hand, as they’ll be tempted to climb in and around the waterfall, which can be dangerous.
+It’s a short hike that even small children can complete, but keep a close eye on them, as they're likely tol be tempted to climb in and around the waterfall, which can be dangerous.
 It’s easy to spend an hour or more playing around the falls.
 The trail and falls are set in a forest of spruce and aspen, which is populated by ground squirrels and chipmunks along the trail, but deer, moose, and beaver can often be spotted as well.

 More Hikes from Greg Witt